pskowronek/unitra-fm-radio-arduino/README.md

 jumpers than on the arduino and modules <sic!>) and a bit of hot glue :)

-The connecting scheme is mostly the same as on [Nick's](http://educ8s.tv/arduino-fm-radio-project) project with some additional wiring to control LCD brightness plus rotary switch to quickly adjust to predefined stations.
+The connecting scheme is mostly the same as on [Nick's](http://educ8s.tv/arduino-fm-radio-project) project with some additional wiring to:

-The final wiring is gonna be provided .... soon :) TBD
+- control LCD brightness - connect 8-LED of LCD to digital 3 pin
+- to quickly adjust to predefined stations using rotary switch - connect A1 to main pin of rotary switch, between position pins solder a resistor (220ohm) to build a voltage ladder, connect the first pin to negative, and the last one to positive.

+To provide 5V power out of the 5xAA battery pack use LDO LM1117 in the simplest manner - take a look at datasheet and simply connect GND to negative, INPUT connect thru the switch embeded into potentiometer, and finally use OUTPUT to power all the stuff.

 ## License

-Since this project is based on this [project](http://educ8s.tv/arduino-fm-radio-project), the original licenses still apply.
+Since this project is based on this [project](http://educ8s.tv/arduino-fm-radio-project) the original licenses still apply.
 The modifications and enhancements are being done under Apache 2 license unless the original license states otherwise.

 ## Authors